 Choosing an outfit for a tropical destination wedding is a lot of fun for and the possibilities—both in color and fabric selection—are endless.
 Here are some tips to help you pull your wedding outfit together:

 Guayabera shirts almost always count as appropriate wedding attire in the tropics.
-These short-sleeved, button-down shirts usually have decorative square pockets, and often have embroidery.
-They're available in a huge variety of colors and styles — just Google "guayabera" and see what you find.
-Most designer labels also have their own version of the guayabera, if you're looking for something a little fancier, like this shirt from Cubavera.
+These short-sleeved, button-down shirts usually have decorative square pockets and often have embroidery.
+They're available in a huge variety of colors and styles—just Google "guayabera" and see what you find.
+Most labels also have their own version of the guayabera if you're looking for something a little fancier, like this shirt from Cubavera.

 Although linen shirts and pants are fashionable, be cautious in selecting them when you're traveling.
 Linen usually wrinkles easily, and there may not be a dry-cleaner to press it back out in a more remote destination.

 Light-weight, light-colored pants should be checked out in front of a mirror with a bright light behind you before you decide to wear them to a sunset wedding.
 Nothing is more hysterical—and horrifying—than having certain things highlighted and backlit.
 Oh yes, it does show in the pictures, too.

 Don't wear shorts unless specifically instructed to do so.
 The "beach chic" look can be fun, but only if that's what the wedding couple wanted to see in the formal photos of their guests.